greg-raven/hdc/_posts/2015-11-10-report-to-the-apple-valley-town-council-about-the-2015-victor-valley-bicycle-tour.md

 ---
-title: "Report to the Apple Valley town council about the 2015 Victor Valley Bicycle Tour"
+title: "Report to the Apple Valley town council about the 2015 VVBT"
 layout: post
 categories:
 - Ride news